wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 * Display staring stats for whole website or for each page individually
 * Select image to use for Facebook sharing (Facebook thumbnail)
 * You can use your own custom social icons for Twitter, Facebook and other social networks
+* Load social icons from your own content delivery network (CDN)
+* Set background and border color for share button (menu)

 Share Buttons are very easy to configure.
 Just select button type, size, position and which social networking services do you want to offer to your visitors.